Bre Payton

 Breanna Claire Payton (June 8, 1992 – December 28, 2018) was an American conservative writer.

 Early life and education

 Payton was born on June 8, 1992, in San Dimas, California.
 She graduated from high school at the Western Christian High School.
 For a time, she worked as a Watchdog.org reporter.
 She earned a degree in journalism from Patrick Henry College in 2015.

 Career

 Payton worked as a commentator for The Federalist from 2015 to 2018, which labeled her as a "rising star".
 She was also a conservative commentator on television, appearing on BBC News, Fox News, Fox Business, and the One America News Network.
+She was a 2018 Claremont Institute Publius Fellow.

 Death

 Payton died unexpectedly of influenza A virus subtype H1N1 and meningitis on December 28, 2018.